sinanbekar/browser-extension-react-typescript-starter/README.md

 - simple-git-hooks (lightweight husky alternative)
 - nano-staged

-[^1]: While fully supported and stable in most cases, rarely hard reloading is recommended.
+[^1]: While it is fully supported and stable in most cases, hard reloading is rarely recommended.

 ## Browser Support